mvciekzvbek/Front-Trends-2017/README.md

 <a name="adam"></a>
 # Adam Morse (compositor.io): The past and future of designing interfaces

-Very hard to summarize.
-General presentation about programming, not about something specific.
+General presentation about programming, not about anything specific.

-Humans tend to make a lot of mistakes when working with data.
-We are not good at it.
-A possible line of defense is modularity: breaking down a complex thing into understandable things might just help us avoid errors.

-A simple component can have thousands of states.
-And that's what computers should be for: see these states.
-That's not a human task.
-Seeing and testing all possible states of components would make any developer's life easier.
+Break down the code into small pieces to avoid errors.

 "People want to do, people don't want to learn how to do"